 Of course, these are generalizations about the three groups, but fairly accurate.
-Most preppers fall into one of these groups or may identify with being in between groups depending on the subject.
-Some preppers will talk about guns all day and show you what they have all while keeping very quiet about their food stockpiles.
-Vice versa, they may want to show you their food supplies and whatnot, but keep their security on the down low.
+Most preppers fall into one of these groups or identify with being in between groups depending on the subject.
+For example, some preppers will talk about guns all day and show you what they have while keeping very quiet about their food stockpiles.
+Vice versa, they may want to show you their food supplies and whatnot, but keep their security on the down-low.

 While I think it is good for us preppers to educate people who want to prep and people who should be prepping, there is always a question in my mind about this.
 Do I really want to tell people I am a prepper?
 The answer would be yes and no.

 I fall firmly into the second group.
 I may talk about what I buy from time to time, but I don't really want people to know exactly what I have.
 To me, that is my OPSEC.
 I could talk about prepping and self-reliance all day long.
 I love learning from others and telling others what I have learned.
-I love talking about what if situations.
+I love talking about what-if situations.
 I love learning new skills and learning from other people.
-However, I just don't want to talk about what I have because I am not comfortable with it.
+However, I just don't want to talk about what I have because I am not comfortable.

 Your Operational Security is everything.
 You have to be comfortable with your level of security.
 Sometimes, it will be in your best interest to tell and show everyone you are a prepper.
 If you live in a neighborhood, you want to get your neighbors on board with prepping.
 The more people you have prepping and the closer you become as neighbors, the better your security will be in the case of an SHTF.
 You all can watch each other's back, provide for those that lost, and generally take care of each other while taking care of yourself.
 You can set up your own neighborhood watch and patrols.
 You can seal off the perimeter if you need to and set up your own prepping community.

 Talking about prepping to others and telling them you are a prepper is a leap of faith.
-You don't want to be mocked so have a quick defense and answer as to why you are a prepper.
+You don't want to be mocked so have a quick defense and answer why you are a prepper.
 You want to clear up any misconceptions about prepping because you want others to be prepping.
 The only two ways I know to motivate people to prep is by talking to them or letting them go through a crisis all on their own.
 Most people will have an eye-opening experience that will make them think about prepping and want to start.
-However, I think as preppers we have a responsibility to plant the prepping seed and help others to become preppers too.
+However, as preppers, we have a responsibility to plant the prepping seed and help others become preppers.

 Whether or not you want to tell people you are a prepper is your business.
 You have the right to decide how much you want to tell people you prep or not.
-However, as preppers, I think we have a duty to educate new preppers and encourage people to prep.
+However, as preppers, I think we must educate new preppers and encourage people to prep.
 You can do this by teaching new skills or encourage people to follow FEMA's guidelines for emergency preparedness.
-The choice to divulge your prepping is your decision, but we should do all we can in the prepping community to encourage prepping.
+Again, the choice to divulge your prepping is your decision, but we should do all we can in the prepping community to encourage prepping.